vectorstack-ai/vectorstackai-python/docs/how-to-guides.md

 ### **Summary**
 1. Dense Indexes:
+    - Have two options for dense embeddings:
         - Integrated model (`embedding_model_name="e5-small-v2", etc.`)
-        - No need to specify dimension.
+            - No need to specify dimension during upsert and search.
         - Non-integrated model (`embedding_model_name="none"`)
-        - You provide the dimension and the vectors.
+            - You provide the dimension and the vectors during upsert and search.
+    - Both `cosine` or `dotproduct` metrics are supported.

 2. Hybrid Indexes:
-    - Always combine dense + sparse vectors.
+    - Combines dense + sparse vectors for better search relevance.
-    - Only the `dotproduct` metric is supported.
-    - Similarity is a weighted sum of dense and sparse similarity scores.
+    - Similarity is computed as a weighted sum of dense and sparse similarity scores.
     - Dense embeddings can be integrated or user-provided.
     - Sparse embeddings are always user-provided.
+    - Only the `dotproduct` metric is supported.

 Use these guidelines when creating indexes in **PreciseSearch** to leverage the appropriate embedding approach for your use case.